How to Deal With Debts

 8. Wrong Financial Advice - some financial institutions like banks, credit providers, and even independent Advisers give the wrong advice to people about financial products like mortgages, insurance policies, credit cards and loans.
 I was given the wrong advice about my unsecured personal loan.
 Now I know that even with unsecured personal loan, the banks can still attach your debt to your property or anything of value that you possess.

-How to Deal with your Debt - 15 Ways of Paying off Debt
+Dealing with Debt and 15 Different Ways of Paying off Debt

 Dealing with your debt is not so easy but with strong determination, a budget and a plan to pay off your debt is a good start.
 Working out how much you owe and making a plan to be debt free is a way forward.
 Having a budget is very important when we are in debt.
 Draw up a budget and stick with it.